Peel back the inner-city onion that is Collingwood and discover layers of local history, infamous characters, quirky creativity and effortless charm.

 It's mandatory to have a good time around Collingwood and your attempts are made easy by increasing numbers of bars and restaurants, making it consistently one of Melbourne's top dining and bar-hopping 'burbs.

 It's close to impossible to get a bad coffee around Smith Street.
-Get your cup o' Joe from Proud Mary, Cibi, Monsieur Truffe or De Clieu.
+Get your cup o' Joe from Proud Mary, Cibi or Monsieur Truffe.

 Don't let a night out in Collingwood end without seeing a band at The Tote.
 You can also hear live music at Yah Yah's and the Grace Darling.